deblee2/VeganV/README.md

 # VeganV
+DSC Ewha Winter Project

+What is VeganV?
-Vegan ingredient checker with barcode scanner
+A vegan ingredient checker with barcode scanner